Exploration Systems Design (Systems Engineering), MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-The state of Arizona has a considerable presence of aerospace and other technology companies with high demand for skilled labor.
-In particular, local aerospace companies have a need for students with direct experience and training in the space sector.
-The concentration in systems engineering is particularly positioned to provide this training.
+The U.S. and Arizona have a considerable presence of aerospace and other technology companies with a high demand for skilled labor.
+In particular, local aerospace companies need graduates who have direct experience and training in the space sector.
+The concentration in systems engineering is especially well positioned to provide this training.

 Accelerated programs allow students the opportunity to expedite the completion of their degree.